pppss102/microprocessor/Program/ReadMe.txt

 syntax

+Define the type of the Processor at the start of the file, N for natural, F for forced

 you must write the line of each line of code at the start comment by putting ;--Comment anywhere in the line(Compiler removes spaces and makes everything capitalized because I'm lazy and fuck you)
 To do multiple things in a single line separate the functions by ;